Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it refers to someone or something unreliable, often used to describe dishonest businesses.
-The phrase is figurative and cannot be deduced from the literal meaning of "flying by night."
+The idiom is figurative and cannot be deduced from the literal meaning of "flying by night."

 Origin: